Day X plot: Background

 Dietmar Bartsch, Joachim Gauck, Heiko Maas, and Claudia Roth were among those named as potential assassination targets on Day X and during the earlier, "Franco A." conspiracy.

 Between 2008 and 2017, Germany's Military Counter-intelligence Service (MAD) identified roughly 200 right-wing extremists within the Bundeswehr.

 In April 2017, German prosecutors charged a 28-year-old German Army soldier and two others with plotting a wave of violent attacks against left-leaning German politicians that would be framed on asylum seekers.
 "Franco A.", a lieutenant, had planned to target President of Germany Joachim Gauck, Heiko Maas, Claudia Roth, and unnamed "human rights activists and journalists".
-He was purportedly aided by another soldier, named only as "Maxilimilian T." and a university student named as "Mathias F." According to authorities, a search of "Franco A."s quarters also revealed his possession of Wehrmacht memorabilia and, it was also learned, his master's degree thesis advanced what was described as völkisch arguments and theories.
+He was purportedly aided by another soldier, named only as "Maxilimilian T." and a university student named as "Mathias F." According to authorities, a search of "Franco A."'s quarters also revealed his possession of Wehrmacht memorabilia and, it was also learned, his master's degree thesis advanced what was described as völkisch arguments and theories.

 In November of that year, the Federal Court of Justice ordered "Franco A." released, ruling that "the results so far of the investigation do not substantiate the strong suspicion that a serious act threatening the state was in preparation".

 In 2022 Franco A. was convicted of preparing a "serious act of violence endangering the state".
 He was also convicted of possessing illegal weapons and explosives and of fraud, according to the verdict.

 Alleged plot

 In September 2017, prior to "Franco A."'s release, Federal Criminal Police officers searched the barracks of the German Army's elite Kommando Spezialkräfte (KSK) in Calw.
 The search occurred after information obtained in the investigation of "Franco A." indicated that "Franco A." might have had contact with KSK soldiers.
 Police were unable to find evidence of subversive activity during the search but suspected the KSK soldiers had been tipped off before their arrival.

 On 9 November 2018, Focus first publicly reported on the investigation.
 According to it, the inquiry had uncovered a potential conspiracy within the KSK designed to murder Dietmar Bartsch and other unnamed politicians on an operational date designated Day X. Day X was not a date-specific point, rather it was an unknown future date that would be designated at an opportunistic weak point in government power in order to maximize instability and accelerate the collapse of state authority.

-In addition to the Federal Criminal Police, Deutschlandfunk has reported that the German domestic security agency, the Federal Office for the Protection of the Constitution, is also investigating the matter.
+In addition to the Federal Criminal Police, Deutschlandfunk reported that the German domestic security agency, the Federal Office for the Protection of the Constitution, were also investigating the matter.